NuxiNL/cloudlibc/README.md

   functions that are inherently thread unsafe (`strtok()`), degrade security (`srand()`), introduce unneeded global state (`setlocale()`) or offer bad abstraction (signal handlers).

+* **Pure capability-based security.** <br/>
+  As access to global namespaces is prohibited, functions such as `open()`, `fopen()`, `stat()`, `mkdir()` and `wait()` have been omitted.
+For filesystem access it is possible to use the POSIX.1-2008 `*at()` functions instead.
+In some other cases alternatives have been developed (e.g., `pdfork()` and `pdwait()`).
+Fear not: most of these interfaces are either available on systems such as FreeBSD or have been designed in such a way that they can easily be added to existing operating systems.

+* **Computing in the cloud.** <br/>
+  Though it is perfectly fine to run CloudABI processes from a command-line on your own workstation, the primary use case remains running networked services in the cloud or on a cluster.
+Certain concepts (e.g., UNIX user credentials, TTY handling, accounting) make little sense in such an environment.

 The source tree is structured as follows: